AP degree - 2 years - 120 ECTS

 Should a programme, study line or specialisation that you applied for not be offered anyway, you will be contacted directly.
 The subsequent specialisations we offer will depend on the number of applicants.
 If there are not enough applicants for both a Danish and an international line, we reserve the right to only offer one.

-In 4th semester, you will do an internship in a company for 3 months.
+In the 4th semester, you will do an internship in a company.

 In the internship, you can test a specific field of work and then focus your programme in relation to your career plans.
 As part of your internship, you must write a project report which is based on a problem statement from the company.
 Here, you will have the opportunity to specialise within your specific interests.